 Field testing and vibration troubleshooting are essential to finding the problem root cause in all industries using pumps, compressors, turbines, fans, bearings, gearboxes, motors, generators, and other critical service rotating machinery.
-A vibration troubleshooting effort may include experimental modal analysis (“impact”) testing to determine system natural frequencies; Motion Magnified Video (VibVue®) and Operating Deflection Shape (ODS) characterization to observe system behavior, response, motion, and deflection under operational loading; pressure pulsation measurements using dynamic pressure transducers or high frequency accelerometers; strain gage measurements on rotating components (using RF telemetry) or on piping or structures; and continuous monitoring during transient events.
+A vibration troubleshooting effort may include experimental modal analysis (“impact”) testing to determine system natural frequencies; Motion Magnified Video (VibVue®) and Operating Deflection Shape (ODS) characterization to observe system behavior, response, motion, and deflection under operational loading; pressure pulsation measurements using dynamic pressure transducers or high frequency accelerometers pump cavitation assessment; strain gauge measurements on rotating components (using RF telemetry) or on piping or structures; and continuous monitoring during transient events.

 The problem-solving process may begin with MSI performing more traditional vibration testing or reviewing data provided by the customer.
 By evaluating the entire system, including foundation, support structures, and piping, and employing supplementary tools such as finite element analysis (FEA) and computational fluid dynamics (CFD), MSI can reliably design solutions for the most challenging problems, even when others have failed.

 "Thank you for your commitment in getting this issue resolved.
 Knowing you, I would not have expected anything else from you and your organization.
 MSI is truly a class act..."